Kmack710/710-lib/README.md

- # WIP Release Date - May 17-18 test
+ # WIP Release Date - May 17-18
 ## Currently only fully works on ESX - QBCore fix ups will be may 17-18!
 # Docs will be on http://Kmack710.info/docs
 # 710-Lib is A Multi-Framework Wrapper